kriswep/wetainment/src/pages/articles/2020-04-Build-An-App-02/index.md

   const [baseAmount, setBaseAmount] = useState('1');
   const [targetAmount, setTargetAmount] = useState('0');

+  /**
-  /* use useQuery from React Query, to get the latest exchange rates.
+   * use useQuery from React Query, to get the latest exchange rates.
    * Instead of fixed currencies we use our state
    */
   const { _, data, error } = useQuery(
     ['latest', base, target],
     fetchCurrencies,
   );

   /*
    * Improved UI, with Inputs to enter the needed values */ return (
     <View style={styles.container}>
-      {/* Minor error management for now */}
+      {/* Minor error management, enough for our use case */}
       {error && <Text>Uh Oh, an error happened...</Text>}
       <>
         <View style={styles.currencyContainer}>